 The York University Alumni Board (YUAB) welcomed York University President & Vice-Chancellor Rhonda L. Lenton for its first meeting of the 2017-2018 academic year.
 The YUAB is a presidential advisory committee on matters of alumni engagement.
-Working closely with the Office of Alumni Engagement, Division of Advancement, the YUAB members bring together a diverse set of experiences to enhance York University’s reputation, celebrate philanthropy, and increase alumni and student engagement.
+Working closely with Alumni Engagement, Division of Advancement, the YUAB members bring together a diverse set of experiences to enhance York University’s reputation, celebrate philanthropy, and increase alumni and student engagement.

 At this meeting, changes in the YUAB leadership were formalized and four new YUAB members were welcomed, and a productive discussion on enhancing alumni programs ensued.